burkeholland/blog/content/posts/codespaces-dotfiles.md

 ## Step 6: Make sure the right shell is being loaded

 By default, Codespaces load "oh-my-bash", which is kind of like "oh-my-zsh", but not at all "oh-my-zsh".
 You need to tell your Codespace to load zsh as your terminal.
-To do that, add the following to your "devcontainer.json" file...
+Thanks to @brettsky on Twitter for pointing out that the easiest way to that is to add the following to your VS Code settings (<kbd>Cmd/Ctrl</kbd> + <kbd>,</kbd>)...

 ```
-"settings": {
-    "terminal.integrated.shell.linux": "/bin/zsh"
-}
+"terminal.integrated.defaultProfile.linux": "zsh"
 ```

-> If you don't have a "devcontainer.json" file, see [this article](https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project#using-a-predefined-container-configuration) for how to add one to your Codespace.

-Note that this will set "zsh" as the default shell for everyone who uses the container because the "devcontainer.json" does go in source control.
-But let's be honest, they should be thanking you for making that change.
+> If you don't do this, your zsh shell just won't be loaded and it will look like your dotfiles are doing nothing.

 ## Take your custom environment with you